Course Start Dates

 About the Course

-Join me for a peaceful weekend of woodland craft and nature connection in the Malvern Hills.
-Leave work at lunchtime on Friday and escape to the woods with us for a weekend of making things with simple tools, simple living and feeling how you are connected to the natural world.
+Join us for a peaceful weekend of woodland craft and nature connection in the Malvern Hills.
+Leave work at lunchtime on Friday or come on Saturday morning and escape to the woods with us for a weekend of making things with simple tools, simple living and feeling how you are connected to the natural world.
 This course is intended to be relaxing, fun and a chance to learn about green woodworking whilst immersed in nature.
 There will be opportunities to swing lazily in a hammock and relax without technology and time intruding.
 If you've attended my evening classes you'll know to expect an informal but informative experience.

 Green woodwork involves using freshly felled trees, in this state the wood is really easy to carve.
 The 14 acre ash woodland where the course is held is owned by friends of mine and the trees we cut down are part of their woodland management plan.
 We'll be camping in the middle of the woodland in a small clearing.
 Food for the whole weekend will be cooked by the excellent Harriet who's creations are unexpectedly luxurious in a woodland setting and are all made with vegetables grown in the garden by the wood.
 From breakfast by the wood stove in the library tent-to dinner by the campfire under the trees in the evening.